F A Q

 Can you do large commercial projects?

 Yes!
-I recently got the privilege to create 180 pieces for a boutique hotel called The Landsby.
-I loved working with a team of designers to help their vision come to life, and really look forward to taking on more projects such as this.
+I love working with designers to help bring their vision come to life.
 I am flexible, hard-working and will ensure that the project will get completed within budget and deadline restrictions.
 If you are interested in collaborating on any large-scale projects, please let me know!

 How do I hang my painting once it arrives?